-The Growth Plan for the Greater Golden Horseshoe (2006), as amended from time to time, prepared and approved under the Places to Grow Act (2005).
+A Place to Grow: Growth Plan for the Greater Golden Horseshoe as amended from time to time, prepared and approved under the Places to Grow Act (2005).

 Habitable Floor Space means:

 any room or space in a dwelling unit designed for living, sleeping, the preparation of food and sanitary facilities; and also includes hotels and motels for overnight accommodation.